xiurui-pan/Sino-Jap-SRT/README.md

 Then, it will automatically get all the articles in the content.

 The content and all the articles will be saved in ./resources as json files.

+## TODO:
++ Implement getting the comments of each article
++ Implement the search limiting the date range and keywords